cjsilman/The-Arduino-Piano/README.md

 # The-Arduino-Piano
 ![image](https://user-images.githubusercontent.com/75451857/185452222-cb59115a-cf50-4b64-b22a-6c116f7496f8.png)

-Created as a final project for my EE2325 class; hardware design was created by my partner Trevor Spurbeck
+Created as a final project for my EE2325 class; hardware design was created by my partner Trevor Spurbeck.

 This project utilized the concepts learned from the class semester to create a functional musical keyboard using the provided materials of the Arduino kit.

-Primary code functionality and buzzer subroutines were created by me, all programmed in the Assembly language
+Primary code functionality and buzzer subroutines were created by me, all programmed in the Assembly language.

+What's even better, we used a tuning app to check each note that the piano could play and they were all in tune!